Defending Armed Drug Trafficking Charges

-Under Florida law, the term "armed trafficking" does not refer to a separate substantive crime.
-Rather, the term "armed trafficking" refers to the underlying offense of trafficking an illegal drug with an additional element that the crime was committed while the defendant either used, threatened to use, carried, or displayed a weapon or firearm during the drug trafficking offense in Florida.
+Under Florida law, “armed trafficking” is not a separate substantive crime.
+Instead, “armed trafficking” refers to the underlying offense of trafficking an illegal drug with an additional element that the crime was committed while the defendant used, threatened to use, carried, or displayed a weapon or firearm.

 Any minimum mandatory sentencing requirements for the underlying offense of trafficking in cocaine or another illegal drug will apply even when “armed trafficking” is alleged.
 The “armed” allegation essentially enhances the punishment further.

 This additional element that the trafficking was “armed” provides a basis for the reclassification of the level of offense to a more serious charge under Florida Statute Section 775.087(1)(a).

 Florida Statute Section 775.087(1)(a) provides as follows:

 (1) Unless otherwise provided by law, whenever a person is charged with a felony, except a felony in which the use of a weapon or firearm is an essential element, and during the commission of such felony the defendant carries, displays, uses, threatens to use, or attempts to use any weapon or firearm, or during the commission of such felony the defendant commits an aggravated battery, the felony for which the person is charged shall be reclassified as follows:

 (a) In the case of a felony of the first degree, to a life felony.

 (b) In the case of a felony of the second degree, to a felony of the first degree.

 (c) In the case of a felony of the third degree, to a felony of the second degree.